datagrok-ai/public/help/develop/how-to/test-packages.md

    grok publish %HOST%
    ```

-5. Set proper Web Root and Api Root for the stand: Logg in as admin user go to Settings -> Admin:
+5. Set proper Web Root and Api Root for the stand: Log in as admin user go to Settings -> Admin:
    set `Web Root` and `Api Root` -> Apply.
 In most cases `Web Root` is the same as the main URL you use to access the
    platform, for example `http://localhost:8080`, and `Api Root` is the same with suffix `/api`, for
    example `http://localhost:8080/api`.